-Through this visa, I was able to make Ireland my home within one year of graduating college.
-My year living and working in Ireland through the Working Holiday Visa was one of challenges, but also immeasurable personal growth.
+Through this visa, I was able to make Ireland my home within one year of graduating from college.
+My year living and working in Ireland was one of the challenges, but also immeasurable personal growth.
 Taking the leap to move away on my own changed me completely.
 I firmly believe that a working holiday is an unmissable opportunity for young people who are hungry for international experience.

-In hopes of helping others who are interested in this visa, I’d like to share some stories, insights and links to resources that can help you design your own “real world” abroad.
+I’d love to help others who are interested in the Ireland Working Holiday program.
+To do this, I’d like to share some stories, insights and links to resources.
+These will all help you to design your own “real world” abroad.

 The Irish Working Holiday Visa is available to citizens of 10 countries and allows young people to live and work in Ireland for up to one year.